rroque99/bosh-mcp/README.md

 ## Example Prompt

 Below is an example prompt to get things going.
-It's understandable that we shouldn't be passing usernames and passwords into a prompt however this is currently a proof of concept until OAUTH is fully supported

 ![Config](img/claude-desktop.png)